B2.6 Represent composite numbers as a product of their prime factors, including through the use of factor trees.

 • 40

-Ask students to identify prime numbers as well as composite numbers.
+Ask students to identify the prime numbers and composite numbers.

 Ask students questions such as:

-• Is it a prime number or a composite number?
+• Is this a prime number or a composite number?
 How do you know?

-• Which of these numbers can be composed and decomposed by multiplication?
-Why is that?
+• Which of these numbers can be composed and decomposed using multiplication?
+Explain your thinking.

 Activity 3: Represent Composite Numbers Using Arrays